mighdoll/mighdoll-site/src/content/blog/ModernIntersection.md

 but noted that it sometimes [fails][Intersection-Fails].

-[Intersection] was originally proposed by @jcalz on [stack overflow][jcalz-intersection].
+[Intersection] was originally proposed by @jcalz on [stack overflow][jcalz-intersection] in 2018.
-I recently learned of a nice improvement to [Intersection] from @Gerrit0.
+But I recently learned of a nice improvement to [Intersection] from @gerrit0.
 The improved version deserves wider circulation.

-The improvement takes advantage of a relatively new TypeScript feature, introduced in TypeScript version 4.8, which allows for an [extends refinement on infer clauses][infer extends].
+The improvement to `Intersection` takes advantage of a relatively new TypeScript feature, introduced in TypeScript version 4.8, which allows for an [extends refinement on infer clauses][infer extends].